apache/camel-website/content/blog/2024/12/camel49-whatsnew/index.md

 For low-code users that favour using Groovy then we made it possible to use the Log EIP with groovy instead of simple.
 You can configure this with `camel.main.logLanguage = groovy`.

-The Log EIP now formats the `${exchange}` output using the standard exchange formatter, which makes it easier to see the content of the current `Exchange`.
+The Log EIP has the the new `${logExchange}` function that formats the Exchange using the standard exchange formatter, which makes it easier to see the content of the current `Exchange`.

 ## Camel JMS